domiwk/didots/README.md

 pip install ollama
 ```

 To download and run models, open a terminal and run the following and replacing `model_name` with a LLM from their repository.
 In this work we used `mistral:instruct`,`llama3:instruct`,`phi3:instruct` and `gemma:2b-instruct`.
+Replace "path/to/download/dir" with the desired location for storing the downloaded model.

 ```
-OLLAMA_MODELS="PATH/to/download/dir" ollama run <model_name>
+OLLAMA_MODELS="path/to/download/dir" ollama run <model_name>
 ```

 Once the server is alive, you can run the inference code `./LLM_inference/main.py`